Effective: March 2026Governed by South African LawBinding on Acceptance

 Hosting services are subject to resource provisions, including but not limited to bandwidth, disk space, email accounts, and website traffic allocations.
 These details are specified in your quote.
 Should provisions be exceeded, QuietRise will issue an account for overusage.

-All Clients accept and are subject to QuietRise's Acceptable Use Policy, detailed in the Terms of Service at quietrise.co.za.
-Prohibited activities include but are not limited to: spam, phishing, distribution of malware, copyright infringement, and any activity that contravenes South African law.
+All Clients accept and are bound by QuietRise's Acceptable Use Policy, which forms part of this Agreement.
+The Acceptable Use Policy sets out prohibited content, prohibited activities, and Client obligations regarding platform and service usage.
+Prohibited activities include but are not limited to: spam, phishing, distribution of malware, uploading illegal content, copyright infringement, and any activity that contravenes South African law, including the Cybercrimes Act, 19 of 2020.

 In any instance of service abuse, illegal content, breach of acceptable use, compromised websites or mailboxes, or unpaid accounts, QuietRise will suspend services without prior notice and allow the Client a reasonable period to rectify the issue.
 Failure to comply may result in termination of services with no refund applicable.